How Much Debt Can I Have and Still Qualify for a VA Loan?

-And this leads to a common question among borrowers: How much debt can I have and still qualify for a VA loan?
+This leads to a common question among borrowers: How much debt can I have and still qualify for a VA loan?

 The short answer is that it’s up to the mortgage lender.
-While the Department of Veterans Affairs prefers to see a debt to income ratio no higher than 41%, they give mortgage lenders leeway to approve borrowers with higher debt ratios.
+While the Department of Veterans Affairs prefers to see a debt-to-income ratio no higher than 41%, they give mortgage lenders leeway to approve borrowers with higher debt ratios.

 What Is a Debt-to-Income Ratio (DTI)?

-You actually have two of these ratios, from the lender’s perspective:
+You actually have two of these ratios from the lender’s perspective:

-Front-end DTI ratio (a.k.a., “housing ratio”): The percentage of a borrower’s gross monthly income that goes towards housing-related expenses, including mortgage payments, property taxes, and homeowners insurance.
+Front-end DTI Ratio (a.k.a., “housing ratio”): The percentage of a borrower’s gross monthly income that goes towards housing-related expenses, including mortgage payments, property taxes, and homeowners insurance.

 How to Calculate the DTI Ratio